-- 4.41 Under the Habitats Regulations, the Council is required to demonstrate that proposals for new development avoid or adequately mitigate impacts on European designated sites including the SPAs of the Solent coastline. - 4.42 Through work of the Solent Disturbance and Mitigation Project (SDMP) it has been concluded that any net increase in residential development will give rise to likely significant effects on the Solent Coastal SPAs, either 'alone' or 'in combination' with other development proposals.
-All new residential development will be required to mitigate the negative impact. - 4.43 Work is being undertaken to investigate the option of providing this mitigation through financial contribution to the strategic measures set out in the emerging SDMP (or as subsequently adopted) - 4.44 Some residential developments by nature of their size and/or proximity to the coast may have an increased and/or direct 'stand-alone' impact on the Solent SPAs, and may therefore require additional site-specific mitigation.
+- 4.44 Under the Habitats Regulations, the Council is required to demonstrate that proposals for new development avoid or adequately mitigate impacts on European designated sites including the SPAs of the Solent coastline. - 4.45 Through the work of the Solent Recreation Mitigation Partnership (SRMP), a group of 13 Solent Local Planning Authorities, Natural England, RSPB, Hampshire & Isle of Wight Wildlife Trust and Chichester Harbour Conservancy, it has been concluded that any net increase in residential development will give rise to likely significant effects on the Solent Coastal SPA, either 'alone' or 'in combination' with other development proposals.
+All new residential development will be required to mitigate the negative impact.

+- 4.46 Work is being undertaken to investigate the option of providing this mitigation through financial contribution to the strategic measures set out in the SRMP (or as subsequently adopted).
+Further information on financial contributions toward the strategic mitigation can be found in the Council's Planning and Affordable Housing for the Borough of Fareham Excluding Welborne Supplementary Planning Document. - 4.47 Some residential developments by nature of their size and/or proximity to the coast may have an increased and/or direct 'stand-alone' impact on the Solent SPAs, and may therefore require additional site-specific mitigation.

-Policy DSP15: Recreational Disturbance on the Solent Special Protection Areas
+Policy DSP15: Recreational Disturbance on the Solent Special Protection Areas (SPA)